gadicc/meteor-client-side/README.md

 * You get a global var, `packageVersions`, which shows you what you got.
 * You can specify explicit versions with `@=`
-* Unless every package is specified with `@=`, you aren't guaranteed consistent versioning.
-Browser will receive an etag for the sha.
+* Unless every package is specified with `@=`, you aren't guaranteed consistent versioning, and browser will cache for 1 hr.
+* If you do explicitly specify all versions, browser will receive an etag for the sha, and cache for 1 yr.
-* For consistency, use the DDP method / REST API to get the sha for your specific bundle (coming soon).
-Browser will cache for 1 year.
+* Even if you specify all versions, they may have their own deps.
+For guaranteed consistency, use the DDP method / REST API to get the sha for your specific bundle (coming soon).
+ETag of sha + 1 yr cache.
 * Use `bundle.js` instead of `bundle.min.js` to get the unminified version.

 ### TODO:

-* caching
-* minification
 * DDP, pub for releases, packages
 * method/rest for resolving
 * sha for completely resolved package list